-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Public Welfare Foundation, Inc. as of September 30, 2013 and October 31, 2012, and the changes in its net assets and its cash flows for the eleven months ended September 30, 2013 and year ended October 31, 2012, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Public Welfare Foundation, Inc. as of September 30, 2014 and 2013, and the changes in its net assets and its cash flows for the year ended September 30, 2014 and eleven months ended September 30, 2013, in accordance with accounting principles generally accepted in the United States of America.